viveksharma2508/College-Connect/README.md

     ├── bootstrap.js
     ├── jquery-3.4.1.js
     └── popper.js
 ```

 ## Business Logic

 ### Users

 1. **create users**
-    this will create a new user with a random username
+    This will create a new user with a random username.

 ### Posts

 1. **create post**
-    this will create a new post, required fields are
+    This will create a new post.
+Required fields are:
     - username (the author of this post)
     - title
     - body

 2. **show all posts**
-    list all existing posts, we should have following filtering support
+    List all existing posts.
+Filtering support:

-    - filter by username
+    - Filter by username
-    - filter by query contained in title (search by title)
+    - Filter by query contained in title (search by title)

 3. **edit posts** `TBD`